cvanderschuere/DJPi/README.md

 ---
 This project uses two submodules (AFNetworking & CocoaLibSpotify)

-* On inital clone use `git clone --recursive <insert url>` to also clone the submodules
+* On inital clone use `git clone --recursive https://github.com/cvanderschuere/DJPi.git` to also clone the submodules
 * If you do not have the '--recursive' option:
 * `git clone https://github.com/cvanderschuere/DJPi.git && cd DJPi && git submodule init && git submodule update`